 All orthodox rules remain in place, except that knights are replaced with lancers.
-A lancer begins the game facing forward, and it can "jump" to a square in the direction that it faces (all the way across the board in some cases).
+A lancer begins the game facing diagonally inward, and it can "jump" to a square in the direction that it faces (up to 8 directions - all the way across the board in some cases).
 It can capture the first enemy piece or pawn in that direction, but it cannot jump to - or capture on - any square beyond that first enemy piece/pawn.
-After the movement (during the same turn) the player may immediately turn the lancer in any other of the 7 directions (or leave it facing the direction it just moved).
-In the starting position shown, any lancer could take an enemy pawn, but it could not capture the lancer all the way across the board (as that would be the 2nd enemy piece in that direction)
+After the movement (during the same turn) the player may immediately turn the lancer in any other direction (or leave it facing the direction it just moved).

 If it's White's turn, a great move would be La1TNE: